sungchun12/airflow-toolkit/README.md

 - Move private `JSON` key into the root directory of this git repo you just cloned and rename it `account.json`(don't worry it will be officially `gitignored`)

-- Run the below commands in your terminal
+- Run the below commands in your local desktop terminal

 ```bash
 # Authenticate gcloud commands with service account key file